Excerion/yugioh/_posts/2018-8-26-Rydia-format-v.05.md

 - Lots of cards that require skill and improvisation
 - Fusions and Synchros
 - Play Link monsters on the classic field!
 Without a limit on how many Extra Deck monsters you have.
-- No Xyzs because stacking cards on top of each other is lame.

 ### Basic info